Champion (British TV series)

 Champion is a British musical drama television series created and written by Candice Carty-Williams for BBC One which aired for one series from 1 July to 19 August 2023.
 It stars Déja J Bowens, Malcolm Kamulete, Ray BLK, Nadine Marshall, Ray Fearon, Jo Martin and Karl Collins.
 Set in South London, it focuses on the musical rivalry between two up-and-coming musicians, siblings Bosco and Vita Champion, and the ramifications and fallout of which could drive their family apart in their quest for musical stardom.

-Synopsis
+Plot

 The Champion siblings of South London, Bosco, and Vita, risk a musical rivalry that could drive their family apart.

 Bosco has the fame but relies on his sister for support.
 Like a modern-day Cinderella, Vita sorts out his problems with stage-fright, writes his songs, and gets him out of the police station when he is arrested on his 25th birthday, but she gets no credit for any of it.
 Even her mother takes her for granted and favours her son over Vita.
 When Vita has the opportunity to record her own work she accepts, even though it will make her Bosco's main rival.